REditorSupport/languageserver/README.md

 ## Installation

-A few dependencies are required beforehand
+A few dependencies are required beforehand:

 ```bash
 # On Debian, Ubuntu, etc.